ethan-campbell/OCEAN_215/_staffers/katy.md

 photo: katy.jpg
 ---

-Ethan is a Ph.D. student in physical oceanography working with Alison Gray and Stephen Riser.
+Katy is a Ph.D. student in physical oceanography working with Alison Gray and Stephen Riser.
 Her research focuses on eddy energetics inferred using observations of horizontal and vertical velocities from Argo floats.